Pirmin Blaak

-Pirmin Blaak ([ˈpɪrmɪm ˈblaːk]; born 8 March 1988) is a Dutch field hockey player who plays as a goalkeeper for Oranje-Rood and the Dutch national team.
+Pirmin Blaak ([ˈpɪrmɪm ˈblaːk]; born 8 March 1988) is a Dutch field hockey player who plays as a goalkeeper for Belgian Hockey League club Braxgata.
+He played a total of 154 matches for the Dutch national team from 2011 to 2024.

 Club career

 Blaak started playing hockey at HC Barendrecht.
 In 2000 he switched to Rotterdam, with whom he won their first national title in 2013.
 He played there for 16 years until 2016 when he switched to Oranje-Rood.
+After the 2024 Summer Olympics he signed a two-year contract at Braxgata in Belgium.

 International career

 Blaak made his debut for the national team in 2011.
 He was the second goalkeeper behind Jaap Stockmann until 2016 when he became the joint first goalkeeper with Sam van der Ven.
 For the 2018 World Cup he was chosen as the first goalkeeper for the tournament.
 In June 2019, he was selected as the joint first goalkeeper in the Netherlands squad for the 2019 EuroHockey Championship.
 They won the bronze medal by defeating Germany 4–0.
+After the gold medal win at the 2024 Summer Olympics, he announced his retirement from the national team.